deegpt/deegpt/README.md

  I work In Amazon Development Center as a Customer Service Associate.

  I'm an aspiring Data Analyst.
 I love to play with Data, solving SQL queries give me a kick and put another level of energy to work harder and stick with it.

- Currently, I’m a dedicated learner, finding ways to land myself a Data Analyst Job.
+ 🤔 A dedicated learner, finding ways to land myself a Data Analyst Job.

 ### Things I'm good at: